-These energy-packed vegan fruit flapjacks are yummy, chewy and, above all, simple to make.
-A fruit-filled treat great for breakfast or for snacking on during the day.
+These energy-packed vegan fruit flapjacks are made with super simple wholesome ingredients and, above all, are really easy to make.
+A fruit-filled chewy treat that’s great for breakfast or for snacking on during the day.

 I made a few changes to her original recipe, to make it conveniently vegan and a bit more loaded in fruit.
-Also, Izzie recommends to add glace ginger pieces into the mix (which unfortunately I didn’t have), so if you have it on hand, make sure to add it too.
+Also, Izzie recommended to add glaced ginger pieces into the mix (which unfortunately I didn’t have), so if you have it on hand, make sure to add it too.

 - 1 tbsp agave nectar

 - 110 g caster sugar

 - 150 g rolled jumbo oats

 - ½ tsp bicarbonate of soda

 - 150 gr dried fruits finely chopped ( I used a mix of dried apricots, pears, cranberries and prunes)